Based at the Workington Academy site.

 Assessment

-Both units are internally assessed and grades are verified by a moderator.
+In all three courses, both units are internally assessed, and grades are verified by a moderator.

 Why you should study Art and Design

-This is an exciting course for students who want to develop a breadth of Art skills.
+This is an exciting range of courses for students who want to develop a breadth of Art skills.

 Course Content